This post provides a list of fun and interesting activities, attractions, and events you can enjoy in Prague during March 2024.

 If you're looking for a traditional Czech experience without a language barrier - take an hour to enjoy a black light theatre show.

 These shows don't have dialogue, but they still manage to evoke strong emotions and use audience participation.

 Props and actors are all covered with fluorescent glow-in-the-dark material.

-Find tickets for performances on Sundays, Mondays, Wednesdays, and Thursdays in Prague.
+Find tickets for performances on Sundays, Wednesdays, and Fridays in Prague.